Join the conversation!

 If you want more than a run around maths game using PE equipment, then this is the page for you.
 There is magic in maths which comes alive outside.
 Children appreciate the opportunity to work in groups, experiment and investigate with bigger materials.
 A pleasant change from jotter and textbook activities.

-The activities have not been age/stage ranked as generally each one can be tweaked with a little imagination to suit most ages and stages.
+The activities below have not been age/stage ranked as generally each one can be tweaked with a little imagination to suit most ages and stages.
 Enjoy browsing…

 Combining maths with art on a wet weather day to explore and create symmetrical patterns from nature